 The festival has a distinctive booking policy

-Although there were many regular faces at Girvan, each year’s guest list tended to be quite distinctive.
-Many of the guests only made one official appearance, a few were booked a handful of times over the years, others appeared at various times in different groups or combinations, some became part of the backbone organization, helping to make the Festival tick.
-There was a small committee doing necessary planning work throughout the year, but come the Festival weekend, a visitor would be hard pushed to determine exactly who the organizers were and the demarcations between organiser, booked artist and paying visitors were very blurred.
+Although there are many regular faces at Girvan, each year’s guest list is distinctive.
+Many guests have only made one official appearance, some have been booked a handful of times over the years, others have appeared at different times in different groups or lineups and some have became part of the backbone organisation, helping to make the Festival tick.
+There is a small committee doing necessary planning work throughout the year, but come the Festival weekend, a visitor would be hard pushed to determine exactly the demarcation between organiser, booked artist and paying visitor.

-This blurring of boundaries was a deliberate policy of the organisers.
-One of the areas where this worked particularly well was in the sessions, late night extras, invitation concerts and the legendary front hall gatherings under ‘the dome’ at The King’s Arms.
-The booked guests were briefed to encourage sessions to start, and also briefed to step back once they were going to give the floor to the visitor.
-Informality was the aim, but in order to achieve this, invisible structures were created.
+This blurring of boundaries is a deliberate policy.
+Areas where this has worked particularly well include the sessions, late night extras, invitation concerts and the legendary front hall gatherings under ‘the dome’ at The King’s Arms.
+Booked guests are often asked to start sessions and step back once they are going to give the floor to the visitor.
 The Queens was the original hub of the Festival and The Royal became a place for singers’ sessions.
 At some point The Ailsa became the place where the Irish contingent would flock to and The Westcliffe, Southfield, The Harbour Bar and others, each establishing their own identity.
 As the Festival grew The King’s Arms became the hub and a special relationship developed with the Morton family who owned the hotel at that time.
-The Westcliffe was another hub at the same time and in later years became the organizational heart of the Festival.
+The Westcliffe was another hub at the same time and in later years became the organisational heart of the Festival.
 The Festival was firing on all cylinders and any space which welcomed participants was used.
 Relaxed sessions even extended to the Monday, with quite a few people stopping off at The Tam O’Shanter in Kirkoswald.
 It was hardly a mid-point of the homeward journey for anyone, being just a few miles outside of Girvan, but it was a step in the right direction.

 We refer to Girvan as a family festival and over 40 years that family has grown; children have become fully fledged musicians and we have witnessed a full range of hatches, matches and sadly some despatches.